 Having your gas water heater’s pilot light flame go out is an inconvenient and frustrating problem to face.
-When this happens, you’re left without hot water making something as simple as taking a shower irksome.
+When your water heater pilot light won’t stay lit, you’re left without hot water making something as simple as taking a shower irksome.
 Naturally, you wonder, “Why did this happen?
 Are there any tips or tricks to getting it started again?
 How do I get it repaired?
 What sort of costs can I expect?”
-Luckily, this is a common problem many homeowners face and the effort to repair is minimal.
+Luckily, if your water heater pilot light goes out, just know that this is a common problem many homeowners face and the effort to repair is minimal.

 Why does the pilot light on my water heater keep going out?